 - The Crystal Lakes trailhead is about 4 miles from here and is a popular trail with locals.
 Great views of Mt.
 Rainier along the way, but quite a bit of elevation gain.
-As of May 28, the trail is snow-free for the first 2 miles, with snow on the trail for the last 0.5 mile to the lower lake.

 - We love the Lower Eastside Trail with waterfall after waterfall after waterfall.
 We usually use the trailhead near Deer Creek and hike south towards the Ohanapecosh.

 We love going up to Chinook Pass in the spring for snowshoeing, sledding and playing in the snow!
 Check out the separate section in spring activities for lots of ideas.
 Oh, by the way, the views of Mt.
 Rainier from Chinook Pass are incredible!
 The trail to Sheep Lake tends to melt out quickly.

 - From the Campground, explore the Emmons Moraine Trail (mostly snow-free) or continue further to explore Glacier Basin.
 This is the route climbers take from this side, with great views of Mt.
 Rainier and the White River.

 - From the Campground, you can also hike up to Sunrise (about 3.5 miles each way) via the Wonderland Trail.
-As of May 28, there is still a lot of snow on the trail, so be prepared.

 - We also like to ride our road bikes from the White River Campground up to Sunrise before the road to the top opens.
 No traffic, lots of wildlife and gorgeous views.
 But it is a thigh-burner!
 Click here for some pictures from our ride from May 22.